janpi/tidbyt-showthis/README.md

 |icon           |An icon shown next to the large text.
 Format GIF or PNG, ideally 13px x 13px, encoded in base64

 > Note: text_left and text_right can have a combined length of 16 chars, text_large can be about 8 chars, text_small about 12 chars.
+### Icon
+For now, passing an icon in your JSON object is **mandatory**.
+If you don't have a 13x13 icon at hand, you can use the showthis_icon_example.png icon in this repo.
+To convert images to base64 string, you may use a website such as www.base64encode.org.

 ### Example JSON object